Tonsillitis

 Bacterial infections leading to tonsillitis are less common and are usually one of the symptoms of strep throat caused by group A streptococcus bacteria.
 People without tonsils can still be infected by this bacteria and develop strep throat.

-Tonsillitis – Is it contagious?
+Tonsillitis – is it Contagious?

 Flu virus, common cold virus, and A streptococcus bacteria are highly contagiousTrusted Source.
 They can easily pass from person to person and make them develop tonsillitis.
 It may happen in a number of ways: